So you love yoga.

 Have you ever thought about how you can really unpack yoga and all it’s mysteries?
 Have you toyed with the idea of a training, but dismissed it because you don’t want to teach?

-Trainings Are Not Just For Future Teachers
+Trainings Are Not Just For Teachers

 “Teacher trainings” are actually deceptively named, because they’re much more than a training to become a teacher.
 In order to prepare yourself to teach yoga, even if you have no intention of teaching, you need to deeply understand the yoga postures, their anatomy and even the philosophy behind building an inspiring class.
+Many decide to visit www.amitywellness.com/fasting-detox-rates-and-booking and be a part of their yoga detox retreat.

 What’s the best way to test your knowledge about a subject?
 Try to teach it to others.
 Recently I returned to school for premedical studies, and I’ve tested this many times.
 If I can explain something to someone else, I’ve got it.
 It’s the same with yoga.
 Over the years, I’ve watched students develop into teachers when they learn how to articulate the language and essence of yoga to others.
 It’s not easy.
 But it’s well worth the effort.